1,000+ Opportunities

 To continue working, click on the "OK" button below.
 This is being done to protect your privacy.
 Unsaved changes will be lost.

-Based on current listing details, eligibility includes: Project Grants (Cooperative Agreements).
+According to the current listing, eligibility includes: Project Grants (Cooperative Agreements).
 Participation is limited to Entitlement Holders in the Lower Colorado Division States and Colorado River Water Users in the Upper Colorado River Basin.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.